code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

 In order to directly use the <var>'person'</var> and <var>'greeting'</var> elements (defined in the <var>'types'</var> section of the Hello World WSDL) in our Java code, we will use [JAXB](http://www.oracle.com/technetwork/articles/javase/index-140168.html) to generate the corresponding Java classes.
 The above POM file configures the [maven-jaxb2-plugin](https://java.net/projects/maven-jaxb2-plugin/pages/Home) that will handle the generation.

-The plugin will look into the defined <var>'&lt;schemaDirectory&gt;'</var> in order to find any WSDL files for which it needs to generate the the Java classes.
+The plugin will look into the defined <var>'&lt;schemaDirectory&gt;'</var> in order to find any WSDL files for which it needs to generate the Java classes.
 In order to trigger the generation via Maven, executed following command:

 ``` plaintext
 mvn generate-sources